MedAI-T/MergeMedBench/README.md

 ## 📖 Citation

-If you use this benchmark or models, please cite:
+If you use this benchmark or the released LoRA checkpoints, please cite:

 ```bibtex
 @article{mergemedbench2026,